Tanq16/blog_site/_posts/2023-05-06-homelab-jellyfin.md

 [Jellyfin Container Installation](https://jellyfin.org/docs/general/installation/container)

 Plex is a great home media server, but Jellyfin has recently gained a lot of traction.
 Also, it is much simpler to setup directly and doesn't need the activation for mobile devices.
-It is pretty similar to Plex is its offering, with added simplicity.
+Plex requires a web-based account to claim a server and then use the account to login and interact with the server.
+Frontend webapps/apps are needed to interact with the sevrer.
+Jellyfin is different as it just loads the web service on the web UI that directly interacts with the backend, rather than being a separate app component that can connect to multiple backends.
+Basically, Jellyfin is pretty similar to Plex in its offering but with added simplicity.

 The best way to use Jellyfin Media Server is to use its docker container.
 Jellyfin offers a docker image that can be used to run the container.
 First create a directory as follows &rarr;